voidtrance/vortex/docs/QuickStart.md

 ```
 usage: vortex.py [-h] [-f FRONTEND] [-s] [-c CONTROLLER] [-F FREQUENCY] [-T TIMER_FREQUENCY] [-P]
-                 [-d {NOTSET,DEBUG,VERBOSE,INFO,WARNING,ERROR,CRITICAL}] [--filter FILTER] [-l LOGFILE] [--extended-logging]
+                 [-d {NOTSET,DEBUG,VERBOSE,INFO,WARNING,ERROR,CRITICAL}] [--filter FILTER] [-l LOGFILE] [--extended-logging] [-R]
-                 [-M] -C CONFIG
+                 -C CONFIG

 options:
   -h, --help            show this help message and exit
-  -C CONFIG, --config CONFIG
-                        HW object configuration file.
+  -C, --config CONFIG   HW object configuration file.
 This argument is required. (default: None)

 Frontend Options:
-  -f FRONTEND, --frontend FRONTEND
+  -f, --frontend FRONTEND
                         The frontend that will be started for the emulation. (default: direct)
   -s                    Enable sequential mode.
 In this mode, the frontent will execute one command at a time rather than submit
                         commands to the command queue as they are received. (default: False)

 Controller Options:
-  -c CONTROLLER, --controller CONTROLLER
+  -c, --controller CONTROLLER
                         The HW controller to be used for the emulation.
 This argument is required. (default: None)
   -F, --frequency FREQUENCY
                         This is the frequency with which the object updates will run. (default: 100kHZ)
   -T, --timer-frequency TIMER_FREQUENCY
                         Frequency of time control loop.
 The time control loop is the main emulator control loop.
-It's the on
+It's the on that
-                        that updates controller clock and emulation runtime.
-Higher values provide more precise emulation but at
+                        updates controller clock and emulation runtime.
+Higher values provide more precise emulation but at the cost
-                        the cost of CPU load. (default: 1MHz)
+                        of CPU load. (default: 1MHz)
   -P, --set-priority    Set the priority of the emulator to real-time.
 This will make the emulator run with higher priority than
                         other processes on the system.
-This is useful for more precise emulation but may affect system
+This is useful for more precise emulation but may affect system performance
-                        performance as the emulator will take up more CPU cycles. (default: False)
+                        as the emulator will take up more CPU cycles. (default: False)

 Debug Options:
   -d, --debug {NOTSET,DEBUG,VERBOSE,INFO,WARNING,ERROR,CRITICAL}
                         Set logging level.
-Higher logging levels will provide more information but will also affect conroller
+Higher logging levels will provide more information but will also affect conroller timing
-                        timing more. (default: INFO)
+                        more. (default: INFO)
   --filter FILTER       Filter log messages by the specified module/object.
 Filter format is a dot-separated hierarchy of
                         modules/objects.
 For example, the filter 'core.stepper.X' will only show log messages from the core HW
                         stepper object with name 'X'. '*' can be used to match all modules/objects at the particular level.
 This
                         option can be used multiple times to filter multiple modules.
-The filter is applied to the module name
+The filter is applied to the module name and
-                        and not the logger name. (default: [])
+                        not the logger name. (default: [])
   -l, --logfile LOGFILE
                         Log messages are sent to the file specified by this option. (default: None)
   --extended-logging    Enable extended debugging.
-When enabled, log messages will also contain the source of the message
+When enabled, log messages will also contain the source of the message (filename
-                        (filename and line number). (default: False)
+                        and line number). (default: False)
-  -M, --monitor         Start monitoring server thread.
-This thread processes requests from the monitoring application.
+  -R, --remote          Start remote API server thread.
+This thread processes requests from the monitoring application. (default:
-                        (default: False)
+                        False)
 ```

 ## How To Use The Emulator